Download Full Outline

 Audience

-This class assumes some prior experience with Git, plus basic coding or programming knowledge.
+This class does not assume prior experience with Git, The students should have basic coding or programming knowledge.

 Pre-Requisites

-This class assumes some prior experience with Git, plus basic coding or programming knowledge.
+This class does not assume prior experience with Git, The students should have basic coding or programming knowledge.

 Agenda